dk14/wolfram-mega/docs/dsl.md

 > Discreet relies on assumption that money supply is not "infinite" itself during lifespan of a contract.
 Non-zero energy/value of a unit.
 Units should have meaning.

+### Binomial pricing

+With great power comes great responsibility.
+Electricity is food, even if it comes from nuclear powerplant - there are still humans maintaining such a plant.
+Although nuclear powerplant is much more efficient, French are not that wrong about it.

+In any case, it is best to keep contracts human-interpretable, even if computational resources appear hardly bounded.
+It is a win-win approach - you don't have to either speculate statistical voodoo, nor waste computational resources.

+Elephant cannot fly.

+Computer is your ally.
+Computer can compute nearly anything, more than you'll ever need.
+But computer is a bit tricky, it doesn't care about human, it does not know what human needs, it only interacts with human in exchange for some of human's energy.

+And silicon computer won't work without electricity - no food, no computing.

 ### Applicability of SMT solvers

 SMT solvers can only benefit the interpreter in terms of fast fail in linting.